SoftwareAG/c8y-docs/content/users-guide/getting-started-bundle/gui-features.md

 <!-- Screenshot necessary? -->

 The application switcher shows all {{< product-c8y-iot >}} applications you currently have access to.
-These can be [subscribed applications](/users-guide/administration/#subscribed-applications), either built-in or custom ones, and [own applications](/users-guide/administration#own-applications).
+These can be [subscribed applications](/users-guide/administration/#subscribed-applications) or [custom applications](/users-guide/administration#own-applications).
 Just click the icon for the desired application to open it as active application.

 If you are using {{< sag-cloud >}}, the application switcher also shows other {{< sag-cloud >}} applications at the first level, followed by the {{< product-c8y-iot >}} applications: